inverse/personal-site/_posts/2020-08-06-reverse-engineering-iolite-remote-api.md

 ## Python IOLITE client

-Since Home Assistant is written in Python I took it upon myself to write to client in Python.
-It's currently in WIP form but available on [Github][8].
+Since Home Assistant is written in Python I took it upon myself to write a client in Python.

+It's not a full client library but but available on [Github][8].
 The OAuth communication with token refreshing is in place.
-Along with basic models for communication.
+Along with basic models for communication and simple interactions.

-However the whole async websocket communication needs to be built out and then plugged into Home Assistant to be able to work seamlessly.
+Along with this I also started building a [Home Assistant integration][9] to make use of the client.
+Its very rough around the edges but it does intergrate the valves into home assistant.

 Feel free to contribute :)